-A lot of homeowners who ask “why my lawn not green?” are surprised to learn that their mowing habits can have an impact on lawn color.
+A lot of homeowners who ask “why is my grass not green?” are surprised to learn that their mowing habits can have an impact on lawn color.
 In general, mowing puts a strain on the overall health of your turf.

 When you mow your lawn with dull blades, it can put even more stress on your lawn.
 In addition, mowing too short can also cause your lawn to become yellow.
 The darkest green portion of your grass is the part that’s at the top, where it is exposed to the sun and able to produce chlorophyll.
 When you cut your lawn excessively short, you’re cutting off all of the darkest parts of it.

 PRO TIP: Be sure to mow with sharp mower blades, using well-maintained equipment.
 You should also mow to remove only one-third of a blade at a time.
 This may mean mowing as often as two times per week.
 Keep in mind that the ideal mowing height is approximately 3.5 inches.

 5. Nutrient Deficiency

 Nitrogen deficiency can also be a common cause of pale green or yellowish grass.
 If you feel like you’re asking why is my lawn not green yet, it’s possible that you haven’t given the fertilizer a chance to work.

 PRO TIP: Applying the right amount of fertilizer at the right times of year is key to a healthy green lawn.
 It’s possible you may not be fertilizing enough throughout the year.
 Most professional programs provide fertilizer between 4 and 6 times per year, at the ideal times for application.
 Having this service handled professionally will help ensure that it’s performed right.

 6. Soil Problems